krakenjs/makara/README.md

 [{$id:0,$elt:"Jan"}, {$id:1,$elt:"Feb"},.. ]

-This gives you more ability to work with both they list/map value and the element value in your code.
+This gives you more ability to work with both the list/map value and the element value in your template.

 In addition to mode="paired", there is an alternate form, mode="json".
-This generates the content list or map as a standard JavaScript array or object with properties.
+This generates the content list or map as a standard JavaScript array or an object with properties, respectively.